odysseus443/kmod-autosign/readme.md

 -  `sudo mkdir /etc/pki/tls/mok`
 -  `cd /etc/pki/tls/mok`
 -  `sudo openssl req -new -x509 -newkey rsa:2048 -keyout mok.key -outform DER -out mok.der -nodes -days 36500 -subj "/CN=Descriptive name/"`
+-  `sudo mokutil --import mok.der` import the key to the motherboard.

 # Notice
   After the script installed it might not work immediately, please use script from this link: https://www.reddit.com/r/Fedora/comments/ktxulg/comment/gitx76s/?utm_source=share&utm_medium=web2x&context=3 to sign the kernel first since there might not be a newer kernel version for the program to detect and the program will think the kernel is not updated so it will not run the signing process.